martinjaros/thesis/sources/4-graphics.md

 This vertex shader takes one vertex attribute as a vector, where first two fields are display coordinates and the second two fields are texture coordinates.
 It defines varying variable to pass texture coordinates to the fragment shader.
-The `gl_Position` is special variable resembling the output of the vertex shader.
+The `gl_Position` is special variable resembling the output of the vertex shader (the vertex position).
 The fragment shader access texturing unit passed as a uniform variable with the interpolated texture coordinates from the vertex shader.
-Result is written to `gl_FragColor` which is a special variable resembling the output of the fragment shader.
+Result is written to `gl_FragColor` which is a special variable resembling the output of the fragment shader (the RGBA color).
 GLSL supports vector and matrix types, for example `vec4` is the four element vector and `mat3` is the 3x3 matrix.
 Vectors may be combined freely for example